What to do if you think you need a compulsory strata manager

-In NSW if an owners corporation, strata committee, or strata manager becomes dysfunctional or fails to carry out its obligations, a lot owner can apply to the NSW Civil and Administrative Tribunal (NCAT) for an order appointing a new strata manager to exercise all, or specific functions, of the owners corporation, or the strata committee, or its office bearers (the chairperson, the treasurer and the secretary).
+If an owners corporation, strata committee, or strata manager in New South Wales becomes dysfunctional or fails to carry out its obligations, a lot owner can apply to the NSW Civil and Administrative Tribunal (NCAT) for an order appointing a new strata manager.
+Referred to as a compulsory strata manager, they can exercise all or specific functions of the owners corporation, the strata committee, or its office bearers.

 A compulsory appointment usually occurs when the owners corporation, strata committee or current strata manager:

-- is being negligent of its duties (such as not insuring the building, failing to keep records, or not holding AGMs, or failing to maintain common property)
+- is being negligent of its duties.
+They may be failing to insure the building, keep records, organise AGMs, or maintain common property)

 - is non-compliant with the state law and regulations